 Charles was created Duke of York, the traditional title of the monarch's second son but the death in 1612 of his popular and charismatic elder brother Henry Frederick, Prince of Wales, thrust Charles into the limelight as heir to the throne.
 James I, known to have a morbid fear of disease and death, did not attend his elder son's deathbed and Anne of Denmark was too distressed to do so.
 Charles mother died on 2nd March 1619.
 His father again avoided the deathbed, although Charles did not.

-In attempt to form an alliance with Spain, Charles visited the Spanish court with his father's favourite Buckingham.
+In an attempt to ally with Spain, Charles visited the Spanish court with his father's favourite Buckingham.
 He was said to be besotted with the Catholic Infanta Maria, daughter of the Habsburg King Phillip III, but his plans to marry her came to nothing.
 Baby Charles, as he was still referred to by his doting father, was welcomed back.
 James I, now 57, was drifting into senility.

 Charles inherited the problems that had developed between his father and Parliament.
 In 1628 he was presented with a petition of rights, a major dispute over the matter was prevented by the assassination of Buckingham.
 Disagreement with Parliament resumed when the speaker refused to put forward three resolutions hostile to the King and was forcibly held in his seat while a vote was passed.
 Charles threatened to send in troops and dissolved Parliament for eleven years from 1629-1640.